2022 Guide on Format Partition in Linux [Step-by-Step Tutorial] - Qiling

 The terminal prints out a complete list of all the block devices along with information about them like:

-If you want to display a list containing information about the file system, add the -f option, which will be like lsblk -f.
+To display a list containing information about the file system, you can add the -f option to the command, which would look like lsblk -f.

-This command will print out the list of all block devices.
-The partitions that don't comprise information on the file system are non-formatted.
-The file system format can be ext4, FAT32, or NTFS.
+The command will output a list of all block devices, including non-formatted partitions that do not contain file system information, which can be formatted in ext4, FAT32, or NTFS.

 Format USB Linux